Vera Holme: Death and legacy

 Holme died on 1 January 1969 in Glasgow from arteriosclerosis and kidney failure.
 Her archive is held at the Women's Library at the LSE, which contains both her papers and a large collection of photographs.
 Her correspondence with Rojc and the women of the SWH, which took place over decades, provides tangible proof of queer history in both Serbia and Britain and has offered scholars clues to historic terminology and codes used by lesbians in their relationships.
-Scholars Catherine Baker and Olga Dimitrijević said that analyzing the letters also has the potential to change what is known about British lesbians and their circles in the interwar period.
+Scholars Catherine Baker and Olga Dimitrijević said that analysing the letters also has the potential to change what is known about British lesbians and their circles in the interwar period.
 Johnstone painted Holme's likeness in two oil paintings and one black and white chalk image.
 One of the oils Lady in Black with Tulips (1919) is in a collection in Australia.